3 FAH-1 H-2000

 B. Structure

-(1) The Deputy Medical Director for Mental Health Programs or his or her designee is responsible for oversight and implementation of the Department’s ADAP.
+(1) The Deputy Medical Director for Mental Health Programs or their designee is responsible for oversight and implementation of the Department’s ADAP.

 C. Referral and Availability